Conrad2134/acknowledge/README.md

 ✔️ A friendly way to prompt your users for acknowledgement using Bootstrap modals.

-TODO: Do we include a polyfill for promises or nah?
-Maybe we include a version that does have it and one without?
+TODO: Maybe we include a version with promise polyfill and one without?
-TODO: Test w/ bootstrap 3 + 4

 ## Usage